-Joseph, 42, entered the coaching ranks following a decorated playing career that saw him record more minutes in a Revolution shirt than any player in history.
-Selected 14th overall by the Revolution in the 2002 MLS SuperDraft, Joseph played for the club from 2003-2012, returning in 2014, and set club records for games played and games started.
-A general in the central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
-In addition to his seven consecutive MLS All-Star selections (2005-11) and four MLS Best XI nods, both club highs, Joseph was recognized as a finalist in 2009 MLS MVP voting.
-For all of his contributions, Joseph was recently named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first quarter century of the founding MLS team’s history as determined by a fan vote.
+A general in central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
+In addition to his eight consecutive MLS All-Star selections (2004-11) and four MLS Best XI nods (2005, 2007, 2008, 2009) , both club highs, Joseph was recognized as a 2009 MLS MVP finalist.
+For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first quarter century of the founding MLS team’s history, as determined by a fan vote.